INTECS-ITFAC/intecs_webapp_front-end/README.md

 </br>

-# INTECS Open Source - Contributor’s Code Of conduct
+# INTECS Open Source - Contributor’s Code of Conduct

 ## Our Pledge :